 - Two words: Animal Crossing.
 While Isabelle getting into Super Smash Bros.
 Ultimate was a nice surprise, Animal Crossing fans once again felt a bit mislead by her reveal trailer, as they've spent the past few years hoping for a brand new console entry, especially since they felt similarly fooled by the trailer for a Spin-Off title in the franchise years prior.
 A spin-off that ended up being... poorly-received upon release.
 So you can only imagine the joy when the Smash Bros. announcement was causally followed by Tom Nook telling the audience that a new Animal Crossing was coming to the Nintendo Switch in 2019.

 - February 2019's Direct bookended itself with two major announcements, in addition to giving us a nice dose of Fire Emblem: Three Houses news.
 The show opened with Super Mario Maker 2, a game that Mario fans have wondering about since the launch of the Nintendo Switch, considering how the first game was one of the few that made heavy use of the Wii U's Gamepad.
 Some fans wondered if Nintendo would attempt to port it over or make a sequel, and lo and behold, not only is this sequel happening and adding tons of new features such as the much wanted slopes, but it's releasing in just four months.
-And the show ended with the long-awaited announcement of the next 2D The Legend of Zelda game, which turned out to be the equally long-awaited announcement of a Link's Awakening remake, introduced by a beautifully-animated recreation of the opening cutscene.
+Then there was the unexpected announcement of PlatinumGames' brand-new science-fiction action game Astral Chain, coming exclusively for the Switch in just six months.
+And then the show ended with the long-awaited announcement of the next 2D The Legend of Zelda game, which turned out to be the equally long-awaited announcement of a remake of the critically-acclaimed Link's Awakening, introduced by a beautifully-animated recreation of the opening cutscene.

 - The Spring 2019 Nindie Showcase also bookended itself quite nicely.
 The direct opened up by announcing that Cuphead would be coming to the Nintendo Switch, something that had been rumored for a while thanks to many game journalists talking about how Microsoft and Nintendo had been talking a lot recently.
 But it's the end of the direct that arguably delivered the bigger news: Nintendo was letting an indie developer use one of their IPs, and not just as DLC either.
 Nope, Cadence of Hyrule, the sequel to Crypt of the NecroDancer, doubles as a full-fledged Spin-Off entry in the The Legend of Zelda franchise.
 The fact that they urged a small Canadian team of less than a dozen people with only a single released game to their name to take their turn with one of their most popular franchises shocked absolutely everyone.
 Yes, urged.
 Brace Yourself Games just wanted to have Zelda characters as DLC for the original game, but Nintendo was so interested by the idea that they pushed for a full-on title.